Online Colleges in Georgia

 Georgia offers a number of exclusive grants to help residents afford college.
 Here are some of the grants available exclusively to Georgia residents:

-- HOPE Grant – More than 170,000 grants awarded each year; Must maintain 2.0 GPA; Award amount varies
+- HOPE Grant – Must maintain 2.0 GPA; Award amount varies

-- Georgia Tuition Equalization Grant – Private college or university student; Must maintain required academic progress as defined by the school; Non-need based; Up to $350 per semester for up to 3 semesters per year
+- Georgia Tuition Equalization Grant – Private college or university student; Must maintain required academic progress as defined by the school; Non-need based; Award amount varies

 - Move On When Ready (MOWR) Program – Support for high school students taking college coursework; Award typically covers tuition, fees and book costs